Mobile Suit Gundam SEED: Plot

 The series is the first of the Gundam franchise set in the "Cosmic Era" in which mankind is divided between normal Earth dwelling humans, known as "Naturals", and the genetically altered super-humans known as "Coordinators".
 The primary conflict of the story plot derives from jealous hatred by Naturals of the abilities of Coordinators, leading to hate crimes, and eventually the emigration of almost all Coordinators who flee into space to live idyllic lives on giant orbital space colonies called PLANTS of their own design.
 War eventually breaks out between Earth and the PLANTS.
 The Earth is divided between two major factions, the Earth Forces formed from most of the natural born human nations, primarily the Eurasians and the Atlantic Federation, and a natural human supremacist group known as Blue Cosmos with its slogan, "For the preservation of our blue and pure world".
 The Earth Forces are not a unified alliance, and infighting and mistrust exist between their various nation states.
 The second major Earth nation is the Orb Union, a staunchly politically neutral and isolationist nation located on small Pacific Ocean islands ruled by a hereditary monarchy and still contains Coordinator citizens.

 Two major events precede the story, known as the Bloody Valentine tragedy that initiated war between the PLANTS and the Earth Forces when one of the PLANT space stations, Junius-7, is destroyed by a nuclear bomb.
 The second event is the counterattack by the PLANTS that buries Neutron Jammers deep into Earth's crust that halts all nuclear reactions and long range radar and radio, causing most areas of earth to go without electricity or communication, and requiring mobile suits to rely on rechargeable batteries.

-The PLANTS are a technological power house, developing many new technologies that give them equal power to Earth despite their very small population.
-It is the invention of the Mobile Suits that give their military the edge in the beginning of the war.
+The PLANTS develop many new technologies that give them equal power to Earth despite their very small population.
+The invention of the Mobile Suits give the PLANTS their military the edge in the beginning of the war.